Platoniq/wilder-journal/_articles/en/amber-huff.md

 Given this orientation around affect, it's challenging to talk about affect alone.
 It's often called an ineffable concept because it's difficult to describe these embodied, pre-cognitive ways of experiencing life and reacting to various encounters.
 To clarify for discussion, we can differentiate between affect, feelings, and emotions.
 Think of feelings as biographical and specific to a person—the way that person narrates their experiences, influenced by affect but filtered through their understanding and sense-making process.
 Emotions, on the other hand, are the social projections or expressions of those feelings.
 When we talk about affect, we're referring to something that can be pre-cognitive, sensorial, and embodied, felt before we can articulate it, but it can also be post-cognitive.

-{% quote { "author": "Amber Huff" } %}Some forms of writing, particularly embodied writing, can evoke affective experiences more effectively than others. {% endquote %}
+{% quote { "author": "Amber Huff" } %}Some forms of writing, particularly embodied writing, can evoke affective experiences more effectively than others{% endquote %}

 Despite its complexity, we can express and communicate our affective experiences, often profoundly, through storytelling and creative methods.
 Some forms of writing, particularly embodied writing, can evoke affective experiences more effectively than others.
 This is how I became interested in thinking with and through affect in my work with Future Natures.
 During the pandemic, I started using techniques of embodied writing to explore the experience of living through a period where societal rules seemed to change rapidly.
 This wasn't just about lockdown rules but also about broader changes in understanding social organization, government responses to threats, and the power of vaccines.